-- Flow: Flow is the rate at which the brush color is applied, up to the Opacity setting.
-With a low flow number, as you brush back and forth across a stroke, the brush color will build up to the Opacity setting.
-At a flow of 100, the brush stroke color will be at the Opacity setting. - Angle: This sets the angle of the current brush shape.
-For the default, round brush shape, this setting has no effect; it is more useful when working with custom brush shapes.
+- Flow: The rate at which the brush is applied, up to the Opacity setting.
+With a low flow number, as you brush back and forth, the brush color will build up to the Opacity setting.
+At 100, the brush stroke is applied at the Opacity setting. - Angle: This sets the angle of the current brush shape.
+For the default, round brush shape, this setting has no effect; it is more useful when working with custom brush shapes (see below).
 You can also rotate the brush shape by pressing Shift-Option (Mac) or Shift-Control (Windows) and the left or right bracket keys ('[' or ']').